Screen Gems: Later years and aftermath

 Changes in corporate ownership of Columbia Pictures came in 1982, when Coca-Cola bought the company.
 In the mid-1980s, Coca-Cola reorganized its television holdings to create Coca-Cola Television, merging CPT with the television unit of Embassy Communications as Columbia/Embassy Television, although both companies continued to use separate identities for a few years.
 Following the formation of Columbia Pictures Entertainment, Inc., it and Tri-Star Television were merged to create a new Columbia Pictures Television.
 Merv Griffin Enterprises was also integrated into Coca-Cola Television.
-CPT also ran Colex Enterprises, a joint venture with LBS Communications that distributed most of the Screen Gems library and operated from 1984-1987.
+CPT also ran Colex Enterprises, a joint venture with LBS Communications that distributed most of the Screen Gems library and operated from 1984 to 1987.

 In 1985, the Screen Gems name was brought back by Columbia Pictures Television to distribute classic television series from its vaults to first-run syndication.

 On December 18, 1987, Coca-Cola spun off its entertainment holdings, selling them to Tri-Star Pictures, Inc. for $3.1 billion.
 Tri-Star was renamed as Columbia Pictures Entertainment, Inc. In 1989, Sony Corporation of Japan purchased Columbia Pictures Entertainment.
 On August 11, 1991, Columbia Pictures Entertainment was renamed as Sony Pictures Entertainment as a film production-distribution subsidiary and subsequently combined CPT with a revived TriStar Television on February 21, 1994 to form Columbia TriStar Television.
 The name "Screen Gems" was also utilized for a syndicated hour-long program for classic television called Screen Gems Network that first aired in 1999 and ran until 2002.

-The television division is presently known as Sony Pictures Television.
+The television division is known as Sony Pictures Television.